Unearthing the riches of the world’s cultural heritage

 Buy Tickets In Advance

-Tickets for the Penn Museum are available online or at the Independence Visitor Center.
+Tickets for the Penn Museum are available in advance online.
 Click the button below to purchase tickets online.

 In the neighborhood